 Phase Two: The Genesis of the Revolving Five-Year Plan

 Let’s assume that you’ve made it to year five.
 Congratulations, your law firm still has a heartbeat — following your concerted movement through the danger zone.
 Now for the less-pleasant news: You can’t stop making plans, just yet — or, ever, really.
-Things will not run themselves, a byproduct of inertia.
+Things will not run themselves.

 Think of all the changes wrought in our society and in the legal field over the past 10 years.
-A law practice in 2015 looks nothing like one did in 2005: paperless was but a whisper, social media a dew drop; people used flip phones.
+A law firm in 2015 looks nothing like one did in 2005: paperless was but a whisper, social media a dewdrop; people used flip phones.
 If a lawyer from 2005 was transported into the present day, she would be immediately overwhelmed by all there is to learn.
 It’d be like starting from scratch; so pretend you are.
-By 2017, the drones will have taken over anyway.

 Phase Three: The Folly of Interminable Planning